fal-ai/dbt-fal/docsite/docs/Docs/python-package.md

 # pandas.DataFrame
 ```

+##  Interacting with dbt from a Notebook

+It is also possible to import fal from a Notebook for rapid iteration on some ideas and to then make them scripts to [use as a pre-hook or post-hook of a dbt model](fal-cli/index.md).

+We recommend it as an experimentation phase.

+*****

-Check out the [FalDbt class explanation](../../Reference/faldbt-class-object.md) in the reference section.
+Check out the [FalDbt class explanation](../reference/faldbt-class-object.md) in the reference section.